-You will find exclusive news, reviews, interviews, analysis and trend reports on how Caribbean people and businesses, can and already are using technology, to innovate and improve the way we live, work and play.
+Silicon Caribe is a digital media company that tracks the digital trends and share stories, on how Caribbean people and brands, are using technology to innovate and change the way we live, work and play.

-Still, SiliconCaribe is not just a blog, my team and I have made this Caribbean Technology Media brand, the leading producer of Caribbean Technology events.
-We’ve done over 80 Meetups+ Pitch events, 3 Caribbean Tech Conferences, 3 Caribbean wide Hackathons, a few Mobile App Competitions, Online Twitter Chats and Startup Weekends.
-We launched Caribbean Bloggers Week in 2016 and we will stage the first Caribbean Women in Tech coming up in September 2017.
-We love bringing together some of the smartest, passionate, forward-thinking and interesting people in this space to connect, share and collaborate.
+SiliconCaribe is the leading producer of Caribbean Technology events.
+We’ve done over 80 Meetups+ Pitch events, 3 Caribbean Tech Conferences, 3 Caribbean Hackathons, a few Mobile App Competitions, Online Twitter Chats and Startup Weekends.
+We have also co-produced and provided content programme for many others.

 Best Technology Blog 2010 ( Jamaica Blog Awards)